2021 Edition — Quality of Care: Providers

 In California, a smaller portion of ambulatory surgery center (ASC) patients received the recommended follow up after a normal colonoscopy, or had improved vision function after cataract surgery compared to patients nationwide.

 California patients spend more time in emergency departments than patients nationwide.

-Patients visiting California emergency departments (EDs) have longer lengths of stay than patients nationwide — especially patients who are admitted to the hospital from the ED.
-In California, these patients spend over an hour longer in the ED after a doctor has decided to admit before leaving for their inpatient room.
+Patients visiting California emergency departments (EDs) have longer lengths of stay than patients nationwide — especially patients admitted to the hospital from the ED.
+In California, these patients spend nearly two and a half hours in the ED after a doctor has decided to admit before leaving for their inpatient room.

 The companion Excel data file, which provides these data and more, as well as links to each data source, is available for download below.
 These materials are part of CHCF’s California Health Care Almanac, an online clearinghouse for key data and analyses describing the state’s health care landscape.
 See our entire collection of current and past editions of Quality of Care.